stevemccormack/MultiDash-ETHOS-26/README.md

 ```

 This version also changes how settings save.
 RC1 was writing settings too often.
 RC2 should only save settings after something changes.
 Bitmap loading was also made safer so a bad or missing image should be less likely to cause issues.

-A broken `saveKeys` optimization from an earlier RC2 test build was removed.
-The current RC2 build should not have the `saveKeys` nil error.

 ---